Are you looking for the WP Mail SMTP review? Keep reading this article if you are planning to purchase this plugin.

 The plugin can be easily integrated with:

-So, no matter which email service are you using.
+So, no matter which email service you are using.
 You will be able to easily configure this plugin in your WordPress blog.
-At this time, they offer 2 premium plans.
+At this time, they offer 4 premium plans.

-The Pro plan comes with almost all basic features.
+The Pro plan comes with almost all essential features.
 The Elite plan got more advanced configurations.
 If you are just starting out, we recommend the Pro plan.
+The agency plan will unlock all the features.
+Plus, you can integrate the plugin with any email service provider.

 Let’s move to the tutorial now.
 In this tutorial, we will be using the free version of WP Mail SMTP.